johnwargo/eleventy-generate-posts/readme.md

 ## Installation

-You don't have to install the package to use it; simply open a terminal window or command prompt to your Eleventy project folder and execute the command using `npx eleventy-generate-posts` and the command-line options described in the following section.

-To install the command globally on the system, execute the following command:
+To install the command globally on the system, open a terminal window or command prompt, then execute the following command:

 ```shell
 npm install -g eleventy-generate-posts